ROCm/rocm_smi_lib/README.md

 - GPU Clocks
 - Memory Clocks
-- Temperature
+- GPU Temperature
-- Fan Speed
+- GPU Fan Speed  - If you have active cooled device with a fan.

-Example application is logging this with performance data to track kerenl execution time with GPU and Memory Clocks
+Example application is logging performance data like Kerenl execution time  vs GPU Temprature,  GPU and Memory Clocks

 ### To build library and example:
 mkdir -p build